 The JFR6 is a 6 speed box, based on the FTR, but without the engine oil tank.

 The LJS version of the FTR/JFR has inserts fitted to the bearing housings of the side plate and main case to allow the use of differentials and output shafts from the LD200/Mk9 range of gearboxes.
 Therefore I would need an LJS/FTR if I wanted to fit the Quaife LSD.
 So that ruled the Quaife diff out.

 The altnernative is the Hewland Powerflow FTR-212 LSD.
 I found one for sale in Germany, which cost €1200, and it arrived in January 2016.
-Dirk Jenichen supplied it, it was from an F3 car.
+Dirk Jenichen supplied it, it was from one of his F3 cars.
 It was installed in February 2016 by Mark Bailey Racing.
-During the service he found that the CWP were damaged beyond repair, due to the gearbox running dry, and I had to find another one quickly.
+During the service he found that the CWP were damaged beyond repair, due to the gearbox running insufficient oil at some point, and I had to find another CWP quickly.
 Luckily there was one on Ebay which I bought, and Mark fitted it with no issues.

 FTR Gearbox RatiosThe ratios inside the box are as per the following table/graph.